BitcoinDesign/Guide/guide/multiple-wallets.md

 In addition to the new "from" selector, the "to" field also needs to be become more flexible to allow for transfers.

-Transfers between wallets on different layers include additional complexity and may require either an involved manual process, or use of a third party service (like a [lightning service provider]({{ '/guide/how-it-works/lightning-services/' | relative_url }})).
+Transfers between wallets on different layers include additional complexity and may require either an involved manual process, or use of a third-party service (like a [lightning service provider]({{ '/guide/how-it-works/lightning-services/' | relative_url }})).

 {% include image-gallery.html pages = page.images_transfer %}

 ## Receiving

-When receiving bitcoin, ensure users can easily see which wallet the payment was received to, and navigate there.
+Payment requests the user shares include the currently selected wallet as well.
+And when receiving bitcoin, ensure users can easily see which wallet the payment was received to, and navigate there with a tap.

 {% include image-gallery.html pages = page.images_receive %}